We are pleased to announce a new alternative hardware option comp...03 November 2023 Read More

-The IRIS measurement system utilises a compact tetrahedral microphone array – a Core Sound TetraMic – which is placed at the desired receiver position.
+The IRIS measurement system utilises a first order Ambisonic microphone array, which is placed at the desired receiver position.
 The room is excited by a loudspeaker at the source position, driven with a single swept sine stimulus.
 The IRIS software provides the stimulus, records the room’s response and processes and visualises the results immediately.

 Custom adapter boxes have been designed to simplify the measurement system and a single ethernet cable is used to transfer the microphone signals.

 IRIS accurately captures how the room’s surfaces direct sound to the receiver position in 3-dimensions.
 The 3D image plot displays the measurement via the easy-to-use interface.